semaphoreci/docs/jobs-yaml-reference_5bbc542d042863158cc7336b.md

 ### kind

 The `kind` property defines the purpose of the YAML file.
-For a YAML file that will be used for defining secrets, the value of the `kind` property should be `Secret`.
+For a YAML file that will be used for defining jobs, the value of the `kind` property should be `Secret`.

 The list of values for `kind`: `Job`.